Submitty/submitty.github.io/_docs/developer/ms_phd_students/MS_2021_Hector_Rodriguez.md

 scheduling algorithms in order to make a system that’s perhaps more “fair” in a different sense of the word.
 Furthermore, a more sophisticated algorithm could help overcome some trickier constraints.
-For example, a worker might have the computational capacity to grade mutliple small assignments or one big assignment.
+For example, a worker might have the computational capacity to grade multiple small assignments or one big assignment.
 How “heavy” an assignment is is not something that the scheduler currently takes into account.